 The melt-in-your-mouth marbling paired with a crispy outer bark makes this a little slice of heaven on your plate.
 Juicy, full of flavor and supremely tender, guests will be talking about this roast for years to come.

-This casserole is perfect for Christmas morning — or anytime you’re serving lots of guests — and can easily be prepared a day or two ahead of time.
+There's nothing better than a hot breakfast casserole at home.
+This dish can easily be prepared a day or two ahead of time, too!
 Smoke it on the grill to add an extra level of flavor, or bake in the oven.

 One of the simplest dishes to prepare with minimum input for maximum output.
 Set and forget our incredible corned beef and cook on the stovetop, slow cooker or oven (our favorite!) for a few hours while your kitchen fills up with a delicious aroma that'll keep you counting the seconds till dinnertime.